Genervie Kam

-Kam Shi Ling (甘诗琳; born 24 May 1980), known professionally as Genervie Kam, is a Malaysian violinist, pianist, music director and arranger.
-Kam began her studies after she turned three years old, when she received her first piano lesson from Yamaha School.
-With her mother Penny Kam's support, six years later she started studying the violin with her father's friend, Andrew Chye.
+Kam Shi Ling (甘诗琳; born 24 May 1980), known professionally as Genervie Kam, is a Malaysian musician.

-In addition to her native Chinese (Cantonese and Hokkien), she is fluent in both Malay and English.

 Early education

 Kam began her formal piano education at the Yamaha Music School in Petaling Jaya, Selangor, Malaysia and graduated in Junior Special Advanced Course – a special course for gifted children.
 At the age of twelve, Kam passed the Advanced Certificate Associated Board of the Royal Schools of Music (ABRSM) with distinction.
-She continues to learn and excel for her Performer's Licentiate Diploma at the Trinity College of Music, London when she was fourteen.
+She completed her Performer's Licentiate Diploma at the Trinity College of Music, London when she was fourteen.
 Kam enrolled herself at the International College of Music (ICOM) and received her degree in Music in Arranging, which is validated by Westminster University, London.
-At the same time, she also pursued her Fellowship major in Piano.

 Career

-Concerts
+Kam participated in the International Piano Competitions in Ústí nad Labem in the Czech Republic in 1993, performed in Budapest and Copenhagen in 1994 and 1995.
+In 1997, she was one of six young Malaysian pianists chosen to perform together with five international young pianists in the International Young Pianists' Concert.

-Kam toured as a keyboardist, violinist and percussionist and she was the youngest member of the Jacky Cheung Music Odyssey 2002 (World Tour).

-This mega concert kicked off in Australia and covered over 50 shows worldwide including Malaysia, Singapore, China, Taiwan, Japan, Brunei, England, US, Canada and ended in Hong Kong.
+Kam toured as a keyboardist, violinist and percussionist and she was the youngest member of the Jacky Cheung Music Odyssey 2002 (World Tour) which covered over 50 shows worldwide including Malaysia, Singapore, China, Taiwan, Japan, Brunei, England, US, Canada and ended in Hong Kong.
 In 2007 and 2008, she also performed for short tours for The Year of Jacky Cheung World Tour 2007 for all shows in Malaysia and Singapore and also for his concert in Bukit Jalil Outdoor Stadium.

-She also toured with Singaporean singer- songwriter superstar, Stefanie Sun Yan Zi for her tour within Asia in 2004, 2005, 2006 and short tour 2010 in Beijing.
+She also toured with Singaporean singer Stefanie Sun Yan Zi for her tour within Asia in 2004, 2005, 2006 and short tour 2010 in Beijing.

-Performances

-Kam already had numerous performances and shows for the live and recorded television shows, corporate events, private shows, product launching for the RTM, TV3, Ntv7, Astro, MediaCorp Singapore, Martell, Bedat & Co., TW Steel, Technomarine, Audemars Piguet, Louis Vuitton, Salvatore Ferragamo, Bernhard Lederer, Mont Blanc, World Savings Banks Institute, BNP Paribas, Citibank, CIMB Bank, Prudential, Acer, Mild Seven, Brabus, Volvo, Lexus, BMW, Mercedes, Munchy's, Amway, Castrol, Petronas and Shell.

-Award ceremonies

-Kam is a well known versatile musician in the region as she has been active in the industry since 1984 but only started playing amongst other professional musicians for local prestigious award ceremonies such as Anugerah Juara Lagu (AJL), Anugerah Industri Muzik (AIM), Anugerah Radio ERA, Anugerah Bintang Popular (ABP) and Anugerah Skrin (ASK) from 2003 onwards.

-Orchestra

 Kam has performed with the (NSO) National Symphony Orchestra.
-Additionally, she also performed under the baton of conductors such as Takahisa Ota, Mustafa Fuzer Nawi and others.
+Kam has also played at award ceremonies such as Anugerah Juara Lagu (AJL), Anugerah Industri Muzik (AIM) and Anugerah Radio ERA.